arushisharma17/RAID/README.md

 1. Labels of different granularities: tokens, phrases, blocks, other semantic chunks.
 2. Corresponding activations for tokens, phrases, blocks.
 4. B-I-0 Labelling for higher-level semantic concepts (Phrase and Block level chunks)
-5. Activation aggregation for higher-level semantic concepts (Phrase and Block level chunks): YOu can generate activations once and experiment with different granularities by aggregatingt the activations.
+5. Activation aggregation for higher-level semantic concepts (Phrase and Block level chunks): You can generate activations once and experiment with different granularities by aggregating the activations.
 6. Integration with static analysis tools to create custom labels
    a.
 Tree-sitter parsers (Abstract Syntax Tree based labels) - Syntactic
    b.
 CK metrics (Object Oriented metrics/Design patterns) - Structural